stripe-samples/checkout-foundations-ruby/README.md

+# This repo has been archived and is no longer maintained.
+It may be inaccurate and remains archived for historical reasons

 # Stripe Checkout Foundations

 [Stripe Checkout](https://stripe.com/docs/payments/checkout) creates a secure, Stripe-hosted payment page that lets you collect payments quickly.
 It works across devices and can help increase your conversion.
 Checkout makes it easy to build a first-class payments experience.